Categorical E-Graphs for Lambda Calculi: DPOI-Rewriting for Closed E-Hypergraphs

-Because extended cospans have a more general notion of interface, including \textit{internal} vertices, DPOI rewriting as presented in Section \ref{sec:combinatorial-semantics} needs some adjustments, defined in this section.
-The construction in this section closely follows the one introduced in~\cite{ghica2024equivalencehypergraphsegraphsmonoidal} with some adjustments to account for $<$.
-We do not expect internal interfaces to be preserved during rewriting: for example, when the semilattice equations are considered as rewrites.
-Thus, we wish a rewrite rule to be a pair of \textit{extended} cospans of e-hypergraphs with matching \textit{external} (but not necessarily internal) interfaces, as follows.
+Because extended cospans have a more general notion of interface, including \emph{internal} vertices, DPOI rewriting as presented in~\autoref{sec:combinatorial-semantics} needs some adjustments, which we define in this section.
+The construction in this section closely follows the one introduced by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} with some adjustments to account for $<$.
+We do not expect internal interfaces to be preserved during rewriting: e.g.\ when the semilattice equations are considered as rewrites.
+Thus, we wish a rewrite rule to be a pair of \emph{extended} cospans of closed e-hypergraphs with matching \emph{external} (but not necessarily internal) interfaces: